-HM in Motion will rework the north side of campus, bringing synergy to the quad and enhancing the learning environment for our students.
-The keystone of our master plan is a building which will house Upper Division Science and a Campus Center.
-This building will seamlessly connect to a new pool and updated Prettyman Gymnasium, through which students will easily access the east and south sides of campus.
-Additional community space will provide a home-like atmosphere in which our students will develop and foster important interpersonal skills and lasting friendships.
+HM in Motion has reworked the north side of campus, bringing synergy to the quad and enhancing the learning environment for our students.
+The keystone of our master plan is a building which houses Upper Division Science and a Campus Center.
+This building seamlessly connects to a new pool and updated Prettyman Hall, through which students can easily access the east and south sides of campus.
+Additional community space provides a home-like atmosphere in which our students can continue to develop and foster important interpersonal skills and lasting friendships.

-A new science facility will provide space for the Upper Division science program.
+The new science facility provides space for the Upper Division science program.
 In addition, Pforzheimer Hall will be renovated in the summer of 2019 to accommodate and enhance our Middle Division science program.
-The new and renovated science facilities will be designed and equipped to support basic and advanced courses in established and emerging disciplines that students require for contemporary and future science literacy and research.
-In addition, the flexibility of the spaces will enable the new facility to serve the needs of the school far into the future as the curriculum evolves.
-An expanded menu of course electives could include astronomy, organic chemistry and biochemistry, comparative anatomy, exercise physiology, food science, anatomy, additional environmental classes, microbiology, forensics, and expanded engineering electives and programming, including circuit and structural design.
+The new and renovated science facilities are designed and equipped to support basic and advanced courses in established and emerging disciplines that students require for contemporary and future science literacy and research.
+In addition, the flexibility of the spaces ensures that the new facility will serve the needs of the school far into the future as the curriculum evolves.
+An expanded menu of course electives could include astronomy, organic chemistry and biochemistry, comparative anatomy, exercise physiology, food science, environmental sciences, engineering and programming electives, as well as circuit and structural design classes.

 New Science Facility Highlights

-- The easily transformable spaces will support teaching science in new and different ways with an emphasis on actively engaging students in daily coursework.
+- The easily transformable spaces support teaching science in new and different ways with an emphasis on actively engaging students in daily coursework.

-- Nine Upper Division teaching labs and six seminar classrooms are designed to provide flexibility for how we teach courses, configured for classroom or laboratory work at any moment.
+- Nine Upper Division teaching labs and six seminar classrooms provide flexibility for how we teach courses, configured for classroom or laboratory work at any moment.

-- A student/faculty research lab will be large enough for 34 students and/or faculty members to conduct independent research projects concurrently.
+- Our student/faculty research lab is large enough for 34 students and/or faculty members to conduct independent research projects concurrently.

 Pforzheimer Hall Renovation Highlights